hmakelin/gisnav/docs/vitepress/docs/glossary.md

 ### Service orchestration
 Deploying and managing [Docker Compose](#docker-compose) [services](#service) that constitute a GISNav [deployment](#deploy-deployment).
 Currently done using [Make](#make-make) (Makefiles).

+### Simulation host
+Computer that hosts the (Gazebo) simulation world.
+Typically a more powerful server, or a desktop or laptop personal computer.

 ### Subscribe, subscriber, subscription
 A [ROS](#ros-ros-2) subscription, to subscribe to a ROS [topic](#topic).